 What is a RI Nursing Home Abuse Case Worth?

-In most cases, you or a loved one may be entitled for medical bills and pain and suffering, among other losses.
+In most cases, you or a loved one may be entitled to compensation for medical bills and pain and suffering, among other losses.
 Read more.

 - $400,000 – For a woman who developed bedsores, resulting in hospitalization.